Main Advantages and Disadvantages of Search Engine Marketing

 A more complex example

 Say I hold organized tours for observant Jews.
 The term “organized tour” has 74,000 monthly searches and probably, making a proper appearance under that term, would cost something like $3 per click (it varies of course).
-A business can advertise under “Organized tours” and get infinite amounts of traffic, which will cost it tens of thousands of Dollars, but there is no guarantee that the campaign is worth anything at all because the business is based solely on organized tours for observant Jews, so most of the traffic it is getting is not that relevant.
+On the one hand, a business can advertise under “Organized tours” and get infinite amounts of traffic, which will cost it tens of thousands of Dollars, but there is no guarantee that the campaign is worth anything at all because the business is based solely on organized tours for observant Jews, so most of the traffic it is getting isn’t that relevant.
 On the other hand, the term “organized tours for observant Jews” has 1,000 searches a month, a click under that term will cost less money and the leads will be more focused.

 Let’s dive deeper

-There are, of course, additional, deeper stages.
+There are of course, additional, more involved stages.
 When I (Ido Sela) give lectures to my students, and I can dedicate eight hours to teaching PPC, I always tell them that even if I had 160 hours, I could never touch anything more than the top layer, since this subject is so deep and complex and only a select few really understand the scope of the subject and its complexity and know how to make money out of it.